Black Widow Removal

 Black widows are one of two venomous spiders found in McKinney, TX.
 Black widows are often found under objects or in dark hard to reach areas.
 If you have a black widow infestation, to maintain safety, it is recommended that while performing tasks where you cannot see where your hands are being placed (such as lifting boards or firewood or reaching into storage boxes) you should wear gloves to prevent being bitten by a hidden black widow spider.

 Also, clothing should be checked thoroughly before wearing, especially if unused for a considerable time as a black widow may have taken up residence inside it.

-Three species of spiders are native to the McKinney, Texas area.
+Three species of these are native to the McKinney, Texas area.

-They also tend to be extremely timid and has rarely been reported to bite.
-The Brown Widow appears to be the most human-adapted of the species occurring in Texas.
-Its webs may occur anywhere that there is sufficient space to make one.
-It may be extremely abundant in houses and other man-made structures (e.g., barns, fences, guard rails, bridges).
-They reproduce frequently and disperses rapidly, which makes it nearly impossible to control.
+Brown widows also tend to be extremely timid and have rarely been reported to bite.
+Brown widows will build webs anywhere that there is sufficient space to make one.
+Brown widows tend to be extremely abundant in houses and other man-made structures (e.g., barns, fences, guard rails, bridges).
+They reproduce frequently and disperse rapidly, Making them very hard to control.

-For all of your spider and other pest control solutions call McKinney Pest Control at (214) 620-0921 today!
+For all of your spider control solutions call McKinney Pest Control & Exterminator at (214) 620-0921 today!